Tyrrrz/Gress/Readme.md

 #### Transformation

-You can use `WithTransform(...)` to create a handler that transforms all reported progress values into a different form:
+You can use `WithTransform(...)` to create a handler that transforms all reported progress updates into a different form:

 ```csharp
 using Gress;